1. IP Rotation

 The Referer header is an http request header that lets the site know what site you are arriving from.
 Generally it’s a good idea to set this so that it looks like you’re arriving from Google, you can do this with the header:

 You can also change this up for websites in different countries, for example if you are trying to scrape a site in the UK, you might want to use “https://www.google.co.uk/” instead of “https://www.google.com/”.
-You can also look up the most common referers to any site using a tool like https://www.similarweb.com, often this will be a social media site like Youtube or Facebook.
+You can also look up the most common referers to any site using a tool like https://www.similarweb.com, often this will be a social media site like Youtube or some social media sites.
 By setting this header, it makes your request look even more authentic, as it appears to be traffic from a site that the webmaster would be expecting a lot of traffic to come from during normal usage.

 For more advanced users scraping particularly difficult to scrape sites, we’ve added these 5 advanced web scraping tips.